The Pillage of Rome (The Play)

 ALARIC.

-I do not care much for the Roman Empire, when I care only about our kingdom.
+I care not for the Roman Empire.
+I care only for our kingdom.

 VIDERIC.